wkolichney/wkolichney.github.io/README.md

 *June - August 2022*
 - Developed a digital humanities curation project to preserve the house of the first African American whaling captain in collaboration with the University of Massachusetts and the Museum of African American History
 - Utilized Arc GIS software with archived primary sources such as handwritten journals, artifacts, and GIS map data to tell a story on an intercultural connection between African American history and China
-- Earned six graduate school level credit hours in historic preservation before my 3rd year of undergrad and was the youngest person in the program
+- Earned 6 graduate credits in historic preservation as the youngest program participant

 <a href="https://www.youtube.com/watch?v=TKMt_1rrYmk&t=11738s">
     <img src="https://img.youtube.com/vi/TKMt_1rrYmk/0.jpg" alt="Conference Presentation" />